-- RCW 28A.300.285 Harassment, Intimidation and Bullying - 2.
-RCW 28A.640.020 Sexual Harassment - 3.
+- 1. RCW 28A.300.285 Harassment, Intimidation and Bullying - 2.
+RCW 28A.640.020 Regulations, guidelines to eliminate discrimination- Scope-Sexual Harassment policies - 3.
 RCW 28A.642 Discrimination Prohibition - 4.
 RCW 49.60.010 The "law against discrimination"

 The district will ensure its compliance with all state laws regarding HIB.
-Nothing in this procedure prevents a student, parent/guardian, school or district from taking action to remediate harassment or discrimination based on a person's gender or membership in a legally protected class under local, state, or federal law.
+Nothing in this procedure prevents a student, parent/guardian, school or district from taking action to remediate harassment or discrimination based on a person's membership in a legally protected class under local, state, or federal law.